Find Nursing Colleges

 106 Yearly Graduations

 Maryville University of Saint Louis is the 2nd most popular school in the nation for students seeking a master's degree in critical care nursing.
 Each year, around 10,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $24,766 per year, while in-state graduate students, on average, pay $14,346 per year.
-During the 2020-2021 academic year, 106 people received their master's degree in critical care nursing from Maryville U. About 84% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 106 people received their master's degree in critical care nursing from Maryville U. Around 16% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 #3